Savor the local flavor with these must-try foods.

 The ultimate local dessert is a creamy, tangy treat (with no hint of sweetness if it’s made right).
 Purists will insist on a graham cracker crust, but coconut macaroon is also delicious.

-The creamy, tangy filling of an authentic Key lime pie will be yellow, not green, reflecting the color of the namesake ingredient.
+The creamy, tangy, light yellow filling of an authentic Key lime pie, reflecting the color of its namesake ingredient

 4. Fat Point Beer

-Many area restaurants serve this beer crafted in the Charlotte County town of Punta Gorda, but the opening of the brewery’s tap-room lets you try small-batch introductions and order tasting “flights.”
+Many area restaurants serve this beer crafted in the town of Punta Gorda, but the opening of the brewery’s tap-room lets you try small-batch introductions and order tasting “flights.”

-Plump, sweet Gulf shrimp and succulent stone crab make a delicious combination here.
+Plump, sweet Gulf shrimp and succulent crab make a delicious combination